 You might ask why I am sharing this vegan deep dish pizza recipe with you.
 Well, I like veggies, mushrooms, and vegan cheese.
 You can fill up a deep dish pizza with lots and lots of veggies… So yeah, it’s actually a pretty healthy “pizza casserole” because of all the veggies, right.
-And I want you all to try out healthyish recipes.
+And I want you all to try out healthy-ish recipes.
 Isn’t it amazing when you can say: “I just ate a healthy pizza with tons of veggies and it actually tasted amazing”.

-Filling for this vegan Chicago Style Pizza
+Filling For This Vegan Chicago Style Pizza

-I chose spinach, peppers, mushrooms, corn, onion, tomato sauce, and vegan cheese as filling.
-However, you can choose any toppings which you like for this vegan deep dish pizza, for example, tomatoes, zucchini, eggplant, chickpeas and so much more.
+I chose spinach, peppers, mushrooms, corn, onion, tomato sauce, and vegan cheese as the filling.
+However, you can choose any toppings which you like for this deep dish pizza, for example, tomatoes, zucchini, eggplant, chickpeas and so much more.

 I created a new gluten-free pizza dough with chickpea flour, rice flour, and tapioca flour and actually like it A LOT!
 If you don’t already have a (store-bought) gluten-free flour mix at home, you should give this flour mix a try.

-If you don’t care whether the pizza dough is gluten-free or not, then you can also make a regular pizza dough with wheat flour or spelt flour.
+If you don’t care whether the pizza dough is gluten-free or not, then you can also make regular pizza dough with wheat flour or spelt flour.
 The deep dish pizza will be most likely thicker and fluffier.